hungtrannam/Possibilistic-clustering-for-PDF/README.md

-## Installation
+## 🛠️ Installation

 From the MATLAB toolstrip ```Home > Add-Ons > Get Add-Ons``` will bring up the ```Add-On Explorer```.
 Enter *"PCF clustering"* into the search box, select the first entry and then click *"Add from GitHub"*.
 The Toolbox will be downloaded and added to your path.

-## Octave

-The functions should work fine with Octave 8.4.x.
+The functions should work fine with `Octave 8.4.x`.
 However, we should install the ```statistics``` package from Octave.
 To load the package, run from the Octave prompt the following.

 ```Octave
 pkg install -forge statistics
 pkg install -forge fuzzy-logic-toolkit
 ```

-## Runing
+## ▶️ Runing

 ### Usage